No. 213 Squadron RAF: Second World War

 The squadron was reformed on 8 March 1937 flying Gloster Gauntlet IIs, converting to Hawker Hurricanes in January 1939 and flew throughout the war.
 It participated as part of the British Expeditionary Force; then at Dunkirk; the Battle of Britain and finally in the Middle East as part of the Desert Air Force.
 It also flew Supermarine Spitfires and North American Mustangs.

 Post-Second World War

 After the war, the squadron remained in the Middle East, first flying Hawker Tempests and then de Havilland Vampires.
 It was stationed at Deversoir in the Suez Canal Zone from October 1948 till its disbandment there on 30 September 1954.
+On January 7,1949 a Hawker Tempest flown by Pilot Officer David Tattersfield was shot down by IDF Spitfires and Tattersfield was killed.

 With Bomber Command to RAF Germany

-The squadron reformed once again on 1 September 1955 as an English Electric Canberra squadron, specialising in low level interdiction missions.
+The squadron reformed once again on 1 September 1955 as an English Electric Canberra squadron, specialising in strike/interdiction roles.
 It was the only squadron to fly the Canberra B(I).6 variant, still with the "Crabro" insignia adorning the tail fin, first from RAF Ahlhorn and later from RAF Bruggen, while a detachment was for a short time in 1956 stationed at Valkenburg Naval Air Base in the Netherlands.
 The squadron finally disbanded on 31 December 1969.